maeddes/gitpitch-spring-cloud/PITCHME.md

 ### External configuration by file

-- Can be injected through a properties file
+- Can be injected through a property file
 - Prior to Spring Boot the config file had to be referenced

 ```java